pivotal/docs-tap/crossplane/how-to-guides/troubleshooting.hbs.md

 **Explanation:**

 Crossplane is already installed on the cluster.
-You cannot install the Crossplane package on a cluster that already has Crossplane installed on it by using another method, such as, Helm install.
+You cannot install the Crossplane package on a cluster that already has Crossplane installed on it by using another method, such as Helm install.

 **Solution:**